grscwf/twin-mt/nero-paths.md

       not already naked.
     - Nero is always naked before Ivex leaves.
     - Becoming naked also asks barbs/smooth.
 There are 4 variants of this:
-      Mica, Pevin, glitch, and a skip-story option if the player's already seen that story in a previous playthrough.
+      Mica, Pevhin, glitch, and a skip-story option if the player's already seen that story in a previous playthrough.
   - (3) "normal" mood.
 Neither "abused" or "naked".
 - Another mood "subby" can be triggered by taking the right choices when